 - Find a local Cardiologist in your town

-Exercise cardiac stress test (treadmill stress test)
+Exercise cardiac stress test (treadmill stress test or ECST)

 Exercise cardiac stress testing (ECST) is the most widely used cardiac stress test.
 The patient exercises on a treadmill according to a standardized protocol, with progressive increases in the speed and elevation of the treadmill (typically changing at three minute intervals).
 During the ECST, the patient's electrocardiogram (EKG), heart rate, heart rhythm, and blood pressure are continuously monitored.
 If a coronary arterial blockage results in decreased blood flow to a part of the heart during exercise, certain changes (for example, ST segment depressions) may be observed in the EKG, as well as in the response of the heart rate and blood pressure.